wetryingtodorock/getblock-docs/en/rpc-service/etc/json-rpc/etc_debug_storageRangeAt.md

 ---
-title: etc:debug_storageRangeAt \[POST\] {disallowed}
+title: etc:debug_storageRangeAt  {disallowed} - Ethereum Classic
-description: Remix uses debug_storageRangeAt to implement debugging.
-Use the Debuggertab in Remix instead of calling debug_storageRangeAt directly.Returns the contract storage for the specified range.
+description: Example code for the etc:debug_storageRangeAt  {disallowed} json-rpc method. Сomplete guide on how to use etc:debug_storageRangeAt  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters